SCHOOL OF PUBLIC POLICY (PUAF)2101 Van Munching Hall, 301-405-6330

 Minor in Sustainability Studies

-A 15 credit minor created in January of 2012, Sustainability Studies provides students the opportunity to learn how human relationships, natural resources, and diverse environments are related.
-The minor encourages critical thinking to creatively and positively address global challenges that affect future human populations and cultures and the environment.
-It will complement any major on campus and provide both intellectual breadth and depth in a challenging area of inquiry that is gaining interest in businesses, government agencies, and non-governmental organizations.
-Together with a major, the Sustainable Studies Minor will provide students with the critical thinking and problem-solving skills necessary for them as citizens, employees, or graduate students.
+The minor in Sustainability Studies provides students the opportunity to learn how natural resources, human relationships, policies, economics, and the environment are related.
+The minor encourages critical thinking to creatively and positively address global challenges that affect future human populations, cultures, and the environment.
+It will complement any major on campus, and provide both intellectual breadth and depth in a challenging area of inquiry that is gaining interest in businesses, government agencies, and non-governmental organizations.
+Together with a major, the Sustainable Studies Minor will provide students with the critical thinking and problem-solving skills necessary to work on sustainability issues as citizens, employees, or graduate students.

-The minor includes (a) one required course, AGNR/PUAF301 Introduction to Sustainability; (b) one course from each of three approved course lists (for a total of 3 courses); and (c) and 3 credits comprised of an additional approved course, an internship, or an approved study abroad experience.
+The minor includes (a) one required course, AGNR/PUAF301: Sustainability; (b) one course from each of three approved course lists (for a total of 3 courses); and (c) and 3 credits comprised of an additional approved course, an internship, or an approved study abroad experience.

 Minor in Public Leadership